Nizhniy Novgorod Nizhny Novgorod Oblast, Russia Travel Guide

 Pleasant temperatures, fewer crowds, lower prices.
 Spring blossoms or autumn foliage.

 Weather unpredictable, cooler evenings, rain chance.
-River navigation might be limited.
+River navigation may be scarce.

 Cold, quiet, best prices

 Lowest prices for flights and lodging.
-Traditional Russian winter, unique winter activities, fewer tourists.
+Traditional Russian winter, unique winter sports, fewer tourists.

 Frigid, short daylight.
 Some outdoor attractions closed.
 A lot of snow affects transport.